-Kaiwen 李愷文 (they, them, theirs) grew up in New York to ethnically Chinese immigrants.
+Kaiwen 李愷文 (they, them, theirs) grew up in New York and has called Seattle home for almost a decade.
 Disenchanted as a youth with the lack of positive representation of people of color in public school curriculum, Lee naturally chose to become an educator.
-Lee first started working in outdoor and environmental education in 2006 and has since expanded their repertoire to include field ecology, urban agriculture, habitat restoration, environmental justice, and youth work.
-Lee identifies as queer and non-binary and is committed to advancing equity and building power in communities of color through institutional and systemic change.
-Lee currently serves on the City of Seattle's Environmental Justice Committee, organizes for Outdoor Asian, and was recognized as one of the National Park Conservation Association's "Top 10 Under 40."
+Lee first started working in outdoor and environmental education in 2006 and has since expanded their repertoire to include field ecology, habitat restoration, environmental justice, youth work, and creative facilitation.
+Lee identifies as queer and non-binary and is committed to advancing equity and building power in communities of color through institutional and policy change.
+Lee received WA Wildlife & Recreation Coaliation's 2019 Forward Award, served on the City of Seattle's Environmental Justice Committee, and was recognized as one of the National Park Conservation Association's "Top 10 Under 40."

 *CV available upon request

 **Available for speaking engagements